Hurricane Florence moving slowly, but ‘wreaking havoc’ across Carolinas

 There were no immediate reports of any deaths.

 The center of Florence made technical landfall at about 7:15 a.m. on Friday near Wrightsville Beach, N.C.
-As of 12 p.m., the storm was about 30 miles west-southwest of Wilmington, N.C., and about 35 miles east-northeast of Myrtle Beach, S.C.
+As of 2 p.m., the storm was about 35 miles west-southwest of Wilmington, N.C., and about 35 miles east-northeast of Myrtle Beach, S.C

 Florence's storm surge and the prospect of 1 to 3½ feet of rain were considered a bigger threat than its winds, which dropped off from an alarming 140 mph earlier in the week.
 Forecasters said catastrophic freshwater flooding is expected well inland over the next few days as Florence crawls westward across the Carolinas all weekend.